choishingwan/PRSice/docs/command_detail.md

     !!! note

         PRSice will limit the maximum number of thread used to the number of core available on the system as detected by PRSice.

+- `--ultra`

+    Ultra aggressive memory managememnt.
+Will store all genotype into the memory after clumping is performed.
+This will significant speed up PRSice and PRSet at the expense of increased memory usage.

 - `--x-range`
     Range of SNPs to be excluded from the whole